muhammad-hassnain/LinkedList/README.md

+## Important Note
+This is for experimental purposes only.
+If you are not a studty participant, you should not be used it under any circumstances.

 # LinkedList Implementation in Rust

 This repository contains an implementation of a singly linked list in Rust.
 The linked list supports fundamental operations such as insertion, deletion, and traversal, offering a practical example of Rust's ownership and type safety features.